Cassell (publisher): History

-One July 1887 newspaper advertisement for Cassell's National Library, and other libraries, displays the footer "CASSELL & COMPANY, Limited, Ludgate-Hill, London, Paris, New York, and Melbourne".
+July 1887 newspaper advertisement for Cassell's National Library, and other libraries, displays the footer "CASSELL & COMPANY, Limited, Ludgate Hill, London, Paris, New York, and Melbourne".

 Sir Thomas Wemyss Reid was general manager until 1905, when Arthur Spurgeon took over and revitalized the firm.
 Mainly magazine publishers, Spurgeon concentrated on reviving the book business.

 In the early 1950s, Cassell's commissioned a nude statue of Princess Pocahontas by the sculptor David McFall for their new premises at Red Lion Square.
 This decision stemmed from the loss of Eric Gill's iconic "little naked lady with tiger skin and bow and arrows", the house colophon, which was destroyed during German bombing raids on their former location in Belle Sauvage Yard.
 The larger-than-life statue of Pocahontas, an emblem of their renewed identity, adorned the entrance of their headquarters.

 In 1969, Cassell was acquired by the American company Crowell Collier & Macmillan (later renamed Macmillan Inc.).
 Crowell Collier & Macmillan had previously acquired the art publisher Studio Vista and religious publisher Geoffrey Chapman.
 During the 1970s and 1980s, Cassell had a branch in Australia known as Cassell Australia.
 Macmillan Inc. sold Cassell, including Geoffrey Chapman, to CBS in 1982.
 CBS sold Cassell in a buyout in 1986.

 In October 1992, Cassell bought Victor Gollancz Ltd from Houghton Mifflin.
 The company went public as Cassell plc in June 1994.

 As Cassell's fortunes fluctuated, the firm eventually relocated from their grand offices on Red Lion Square, taking the statue of Pocahontas with them.
 It is believed that the statue of Pocahontas was sold at auction in 1996 to a private collector.

 In December 1998, Cassell plc was taken over by Orion Publishing Group.
 In October 1999, Cassell's academic and religious lists (including Geoffrey Chapman and Pinter imprints) were merged with the American company Continuum to form the Continuum International Publishing Group as part of management buyout.